Law of Belgium: Civil law

 Belgium is a federal state with a civil law system.
 Civil law system in Belgium is inspired by Roman Law and largely influenced by the French legal system particularly by French Civil Code in 1804.
 This system differentiates with the common law system applied in other countries by making distinction between ‘public’ and ‘private’ law.
 The public law in Belgium focuses on the cases concerning states, while the private law takes charge of the individual cases among citizens.
 The Civil code in Belgium is divided into three parts, the first dealing with persons, the second with property, and the third with different modes of acquiring property.
 The National Registry (Registres d’Etat Civil or Etat Civil) of Belgium has existed since the adoption of the Code Napoleon.
 The registers were kept in every individual village in Belgium, with the recording of all persons born in the village.
 The legal process held in the village was also recorded, such as marriage and decease.
 The National Registry was not only applied to Belgium citizens, but also to the foreigners who stayed in Belgium for at least 2 weeks.
 The recorded legal documents are only deleted or altered through the order of the Court.

 Commercial law

-Commercial law in Belgium is a collection of judicial rules governing matters arising out of commercial dealings.
+Commercial law of Belgium is a collection of judicial rules governing matters arising out of commercial dealings.
 Commercial law mainly covers legal cases between transactions on commerce, trade and merchandise.
-Majority of the commercial legislations are based on code of commerce which is formed under the first Napoleon in 1795.
+Majority of the commercial legislations are based on code of commerce which is formed under Napoleon in 1795.
 The first legislation on commerce in Belgium was formed when the common law was found to be insufficient to deal with all the ramifications of commercial dealings and local customs.
-As the necessity of commercial law increase, diverse sets if customs were prepared and put into book form, having commercial law in view.
+With the growing need for commercial law, different sets of trade customs were compiled into written codes.
 The three principal books are “The Consulate of the Sea”, “The Judgements and Customs of Orleon” and “The Maritime Law of Wisby”.